 Flaxseed, also called linseed, is a popular choice for egg substitution.
 People love it for its ability to mimic chicken eggs in cooking (thanks to the fats and moisture in the seeds), but also for its high nutritional content.
 Flaxseed is packed with fiber and omega-3 fatty acids, thought to help prevent heart disease and strokes as well as cancer.

-To use flax seed in cooking, ground the item and combine it with water and baking powder.
+To use flaxseed in cooking, ground the item and combine it with water and baking powder.
 The end result is a nutritious, slightly nutty egg replacement.
-Flaxseed as an egg alternative is great for muffins, pancakes, waffles, breads, and cakes.
+Flaxseed as an egg alternative is great for muffins, pancakes, waffles, bread, and cakes.